krishnapriya-ek/code-a-pookalam/README.md

 # code-a-pookalam
-a code for making wonderful pookalam
+A code for making wonderful pookalam.This code is created as a part of competition conducted by tinkerhub.